Holiday booking fraud is when people hand over money only to discover the holiday, accommodation or flight they paid for doesn’t exist.

 - Airline tickets: Where a customer believes they are booking a flight and receives a fake ticket or pays for a ticket that never turns up.

 - Sports and religious trips: A popular target for fraud due to limited availability of tickets and consequently higher prices.
-It is anticipated that in 2016, both the European Football Championships in France and the Olympics in Rio de Janeiro will attract fraudsters.

 Top tips to help avoid holiday booking fraud